Tutorial#

 Attention

-A while loop should be used when we do not know how many times a repetition should be made but we know under what conditions is should be made
+A while loop should be used when you do not know how many times a repetition should be made but you know under what conditions it should be made.

 p(n)